cryptolok/MorphAES/README.md

 ### HowTo

-You will have to assemble my custom AESNI-128-ECB implementation and put it in the same folder with the python script.
+You will have to assemble my custom AESNI-128-ECB implementation using an Intel x64 CPU and put it in the same folder with the python script.

 For Linux:
 ```bash